A Universal Triangulation for Flat Tori

 \end{proof}

-\paragraph*{Putting the pieces together} Consider a flat torus with modulus $\tau=\tau_1+i\tau_i$.
+\paragraph{Putting the pieces together} Consider a flat torus with modulus $\tau=\tau_1+i\tau_i$.
 It can be obtained from a right circular cylinder of height $\tau_i$ and boundary length 1, identifying the boundaries after a circular shift at angle $2\pi\tau_1$.
 Zalgaller constructs his PL isometric embeddings of long tori, for which $\tau_i$ is large, as follows.
 He first replaces the circular cylinder by an isometric equilateral triangular prism that is bent 6 times at angle $\pi/3$ to form a hexagonal tube.
 If the torus is rectangular, that is if $\tau_1=0$, then the identification of the initial and final cross sections provides the desired embedding.
 Otherwise, he replaces one side of the hexagon by a helical twist of angle $2\pi\tau_1$ in order to glue the boundaries of the prism with the correct angular shift.
 We use a slightly different construction that allows us to get shorter tori.
 Starting from a helical twist of angle $\theta$, we add 4 bends at angle $\pi/2$ and 3 portions of right prisms as illustrated on Figure~\ref{fig:torusConstruct}

 to form a closed torus.
 In order to avoid intersections between the horizontal prism and the horizontal gaskets of the helical twist we choose the two vertical prisms of length $\frac{a}{3}>\frac{a}{2\sqrt{3}}$.
-We also choose the length of the horizontal prism to be equal to the total horizontal extend of the helical twist.
-We finally take the cutting angle of the 3 bends equals to $\lambda_0':=\arctan(9/10)>\lambda_0(\pi/2)$.
+We also choose the length of the horizontal prism to be equal to the total horizontal extent of the helical twist.
+We finally take the cutting angle of the 4 right angled bends equal to $\lambda_0':=\arctan(9/10)>\lambda_0(\pi/2)$.
 The resulting torus has length